Horizontal-org/Tella-website/docs/Discover Tella/features.md

 ## Preserve metadata when importing {#preserve-metadata-when-importing}

 On **Settings** > **Security** users have the option to Preserve or delete the file's metadata when importing Photos and Videos to Tella.
-EXIF metadata of files migth include data about when the file was created, camara settings or location of the device.
+EXIF metadata of files migth include data about when the file was created, camera settings or location of the device.

 ## Open files in Tella {#open-files-in-tella}
 Images, videos, PDFs and audios can be visualized inside Tella. 📱📄